 Mr. Higley was raised in Corona, California where he discovered his love for agriculture.
 He worked tirelessly through grade school and high school milking cows twice a day, caring for calves, and helping his entrepreneurial father support the family.
-After graduating high school, he served a two-year mission for the Church of Jesus Christ of Latter-day Saints, where he used the skills he acquired as a young man to serve the people in the New England States.

 After graduation, Mr. Higley purchased the Snow Meadow Dairy in Hyrum, Utah.
 He managed this dairy personally and within two years this business became the second highest producing and most profitable dairy in Utah.

 In 1986 Mr. and Mrs. Higley decided to purchase a Westfalia franchise/dealership in Chino, California and named the business “Automated Dairy Systems.”
 Feeling the spirit of his entrepreneurial father, Mr. Higley had a desire to grow his franchise and knew he needed to move once again.
 With a desire to stay in the agriculture industry, he looked to Idaho for his next move.
-In 1988 Mr. and Mrs. Higley procured the Surge dealership, retained the name of Automated Dairy Systems (ADS), and moved to Jerome, Idaho.
+In 1988 Mr. and Mrs. Higley procured the Surge dealership, retained the name of Automated Dairy Systems, and moved to Jerome, Idaho.

-Automated Dairy/ADS has now grown to over 130 employees with the corporate headquarters located in Jerome, Idaho.
-Automated Dairy also has offices in Jerome (1988), Nampa (2000), Rupert (2008), and Fallon NV (2014).
+Automated Dairy has now grown to over 100 employees with the corporate headquarters located in Jerome, Idaho.
+Automated Dairy also has offices Nampa ID., Rupert ID., Tulare CA., Chandler AZ., Fallon NV., and Hereford TX.

-Automated Dairy/ADS started its own research and development division where they manufactured a proprietary automated dairy system called EPIC (Electronic Parlor Integration Control).
+Automated Dairy started its own research and development division where they manufactured a proprietary automated dairy system called EPIC (Electronic Parlor Integration Control).
 This PLC will allow total access to all a dairy’s daily milking functions, ensuring Consistency and Proactive Control in milking.